MLArchitect/MLArchitect.github.io/portfolio/2025-07-31-Portfolio.md

 <p align='justify'>
 These are two brands that I investigated through their sales data in Australia from 2015 to 2019.
-Below are dashboards I created to visualize this data.
+Below are the dashboards I created to visualize this data.
 </p>

 <p align="center">